Position: Towards Responsible Evaluation for Text-to-Speech: Level One: Ensuring Fidelity and Accuracy in TTS Evaluation

 \section{Level One: Ensuring Fidelity and Accuracy in TTS Evaluation}

-The first level of Responsible Evaluation argues the necessity of evaluation metrics that faithfully reflect both the perceptual quality of synthesized speech and underlying system performance.
-When evaluation methodologies are flawed or unreliable, higher-level claims regarding comparability, standardization, or ethical considerations become unsubstantiated and ineffective.
-Modern TTS evaluations primarily consider dimensions including naturalness, intelligibility and robustness, speaker similarity, prosody, and system efficiency.
+The first level of Responsible Evaluation argues for the necessity of evaluation metrics that faithfully reflect both the perceptual quality of synthesized speech and underlying system performance.
+When evaluation methodologies are flawed or unreliable, higher-level claims regarding comparability, standardization, or ethical considerations become unfounded.
+Modern TTS evaluations~\cite{tan2021survey} primarily consider dimensions including naturalness, intelligibility, robustness, speaker similarity, prosody, and system efficiency.
 These aspects are assessed through a combination of subjective and objective metrics.
 However, limitations persist in both the effectiveness of these metrics and the comprehensiveness of the evaluation dimensions covered.
-On the one hand, commonly used metrics sometimes fail to reflect the true capabilities of models, where objective metrics may fail to align with human perceptual judgments while subjective metrics suffer from methodological inconsistencies~\cite{ChiangHL23whyweshould}.
-On the other hand, the scope of evaluation dimensions remains incomplete, particularly for complex, real-world scenarios such as long-form generation and expressive content.
+On the one hand, commonly used metrics sometimes fail to reflect the true capabilities of models, where objective metrics often struggle to align with human perceptual judgments~\cite{sp-mcqa, measuringprosodydiversity}, while subjective metrics suffer from methodological inconsistencies~\cite{ChiangHL23whyweshould}.
+On the other hand, the scope of evaluation dimensions remains incomplete~\cite{emergentttsevaleval}, particularly for complex, real-world scenarios.
 We elaborate on these issues in the following subsections.